niki4810/sDashboard/README.md

 sDashboard is heavily inspired from flex dashboard framework, more details flex dashboard can be found at:  [link](http://www.adobe.com/devnet/flex/samples/dashboard.html)

-###Flot Charts
+###Flotr2 Charts

-sDashboard uses Flot charts to render charts within widgets, more details about float charts can be found at [link](https://github.com/flot/flot)
+sDashboard uses Flotr2 charts to render charts within widgets, more details about flotr2 charts can be found at [link](http://www.humblesoftware.com/flotr2/)

 ### Datatables